The Division of Transplant Surgery

 All pediatric and adult patients with end-stage renal failure may be evaluated for access procedures for chronic dialysis.
-Appropriate candidates also will be considered for living-related, living-unrelated or cadeveric renal transplantation.
+Appropriate candidates also will be considered for living-related, living-unrelated or cadaveric renal transplantation.

 An active pancreas transplant patient program has been offered since 1989.
 Patients with insulin-dependent mellitus and diabetic nephropathy will be considered for combined cadaveric renal and pancreas transplantation.
 Diabetic recipients of a previous renal transplantation can also be evaluated for sequential pancreas transplantation.
 Non-uremic diabetics with very difficult-to-control glucose metabolism can be considered for solitary pancreas transplantation.